How to Design a Social Media Friendly Logo

 Most social media profile pictures are small circles or squares.
 Imagine how your logo would look as a tiny icon.
 Can you still clearly identify it?

 Start by designing your logo at only 32 x 32 pixels.
 This forces you to simplify details and use bolder shapes and fonts.
-If it's recognisable when super small, then it will be identifiable when scaled up.
+It will be identifiable when scaled up if it's recognisable when super small.

 Evaluate Black and White

 Strip your logo down by viewing it in grayscale.
-Without colours, are all the elements – icons, typography, shapes – still distinct?
+Are all the elements – icons, typography, shapes – still distinct without colours?

 Eliminate any overlaps or ambiguities when colours are removed.
 Use contrasting shapes and whitespace to differentiate between graphic elements.